Lagrangian cobordism functor in microlocal sheaf theory I

 is injective on objects as long as $H^0(L, \Lambda_-) = 0$.
 The proof is the same as \cite{PanAug}, where one uses the fact that

 preserves the identity. \end{remark}

-In particular, when $\Lambda_- = \emptyset$, i.e.~when $L$ is an exact Lagrangian filling of $\Lambda_+$, by choosing the trivial rank 1 local sytem on $L$, we are able to get a sheaf quantization $\mathscr{F}^+$ of $L$ and this recovers the Seidel isomorphism \cite{SeidelIso}.
+In particular, when $\Lambda_- = \varnothing$, i.e.~when $L$ is an exact Lagrangian filling of $\Lambda_+$, by choosing the constant rank 1 local system on $L$, we are able to get a sheaf quantization $\mathscr{F}_+$ of $L$ and this recovers the Seidel isomorphism \cite{SeidelIso}.
 The first proof in sheaf theory when $X = T^*M$ is obtained by Jin-Treumann \cite{JinTreu}.

-Note the in contrary to \cite{SeidelIso}, the proof in sheaf theory doesn't require $\mathcal{W}(X)$ or $\mu Sh^c_{\mathfrak{c}_X}(\mathfrak{c}_X)$ to vanish (because the sheaf categories are always identified with Fukaya categories, but they are expected to be the Chekanov-Eliashberg dg algebra or its representations only when the ambient manifold is flexible).
+Note that in contrary to \cite{SeidelIso}, the proof in sheaf theory does not require $\mathcal{W}(X)$ or $\mu Sh^c_{\mathfrak{c}_X}(\mathfrak{c}_X)$ to vanish (because the sheaf categories are always identified with Fukaya categories, but they are expected to be the Chekanov-Eliashberg dg algebra or its representations only when the ambient manifold is flexible).